Partners

 Rome, Italy

-Profilocolore is an Italian SME specialising in hypercolorimetric multispectral imaging (HMI) systems and diagnostic instrumentation for cultural heritage.
-It hosts DC9, which develops data fusion methods integrating HMI with THz, thermography, and ultrasonic subsurface imaging — including feature-based image alignment across different sensor modalities.
-Profilocolore also serves as a key secondment host for DC1 and DC8, embedding industry practice in the network's imaging and fusion research.
+Italian SME specialising in hypercolorimetric multispectral imaging (HMI) systems for cultural heritage.
+Profilocolore hosts DC9, developing data fusion methods integrating HMI with THz, thermography, and ultrasonic subsurface imaging, including feature-based co-registration across sensor modalities.
+A key industry partner for secondments of DC1 and DC8.

 EU Contribution: € 281 755